Phobos (moon): Proposed and undeveloped missions

-Proposed missions

 In 2007, the Canadian Space Agency funded a study by Optech and the Mars Institute for an uncrewed mission to Phobos known as Phobos Reconnaissance and International Mars Exploration (PRIME).
 A proposed landing site for the PRIME spacecraft is at the "Phobos monolith", a prominent object near Stickney crater.
 The PRIME mission would be composed of an orbiter and lander, and each would carry 4 instruments designed to study various aspects of Phobos's geology.

 In 2008, NASA Glenn Research Center began studying a Phobos and Deimos sample return mission that would use solar electric propulsion.
 The study gave rise to the "Hall" mission concept, a New Frontiers-class mission under further study as of 2010.

 Another concept of a sample return mission from Phobos and Deimos is OSIRIS-REx II, which would use heritage technology from the first OSIRIS-REx mission.

-As of January 2013, a new Phobos Surveyor mission is currently under development by a collaboration of Stanford University, NASA's Jet Propulsion Laboratory, and the Massachusetts Institute of Technology.
-The mission is currently in the testing phases, and the team at Stanford plans to launch the mission between 2023 and 2033.
+In 2013, Phobos Surveyor mission wa proposed by Stanford University, NASA's Jet Propulsion Laboratory, and the Massachusetts Institute of Technology.

-In March 2014, a Discovery class mission was proposed to place an orbiter in Mars orbit by 2021 to study Phobos and Deimos through a series of close flybys.
+In 2014, a Discovery-class mission was proposed to place an orbiter in Mars orbit by 2021 to study Phobos and Deimos through a series of close flybys.
 The mission is called Phobos And Deimos & Mars Environment (PADME).
-Two other Phobos missions that were proposed for the Discovery 13 selection included a mission called Merlin, which would flyby Deimos but actually orbit and land on Phobos, and another one is Pandora which would orbit both Deimos and Phobos.
+Two other Phobos missions that were proposed for the Discovery 13 selection included a Merlin, which would flyby Deimos but actually orbit and land on Phobos, and Pandora which would orbit both Deimos and Phobos.